NumPy 1.16 is the minimal NumPy version on all platforms

 priority in package builds.
 This change means that if a package is

-available in the conda-forge channels, the conda
+available in the conda-forge channels, the conda solver will not

 consider any versions of the package from other channels.
 Users can

-disable this by setting channel_priority: flexible
+disable this by setting channel_priority: flexible in their

-will use pthreads for threading by
+The main change is that openblas will use pthreads for threading by

-default on Linux instead of the previous openmp
+default on Linux instead of the previous openmp default.
+The openmp

-builds can be recovered by installing libopenblas=*=*openmp*
+builds can be recovered by installing libopenblas=*=*openmp*.

 conda-forge is moving to a new system for generating Core Dependency Tree (CDT) packages.
 These changes include: